LeaderPortfolio

 Early Life

 Terrence Michael Pegula was born on March 27, 1951, in Carbondale, Pennsylvania.
-His father worked in truck driving and coal mining.
-He attended Scranton Preparatory School and later earned a Bachelor of Science in petroleum and natural gas engineering from Penn State University.
+His father worked in truck driving and coal mining, and his mother was from Canada.
+Pegula attended Scranton Preparatory School and later earned a Bachelor of Science degree in petroleum and natural gas engineering from Pennsylvania State University.

 Rise to Success